-A foundational tenet of a strong integrated risk management framework is recognizing that digitization and the risks associated are enterprise-wide issues.
+A foundational tenet of a strong IRM framework is recognizing that digitization and the overall risks associated are enterprise-wide issues.
 With proper buy-in and the right training, information security leaders can help shift the organizational culture to one that supports security best practices and helps mitigate risk.
-Culture changes are incremental and information security leaders must play the long-game when it comes to making this critical shift to integrated risk management.
+Culture changes are incremental and information security leaders must play the long game when it comes to making this critical shift to integrated risk management.

 Increased Visibility Within The Information Security Organization

-The biggest differentiator between integrated risk management and governance, risk and compliance is the fact that integrated risk management reconfigures the modules and siloes of governance, risk and compliance into one holistic cybersecurity and risk management organization.
+The biggest differentiator between IRM and GRC is the fact that integrated risk management is the process of holistically combining cybersecurity and risk management.
+IRM solutions reconfigure the modules and siloes of governance, risk, and compliance.
 This increase in performance through an integrated approach not only helps improve cyber posture but also enhances business continuity and allows CISOs to more fluidly communicate with the Board and CEO.

 Implementing Integrated Risk Management Solutions

 A new approach requires new tools to enable it.
 As a result, a program supported by a risk-aware culture and integrated cybersecurity teams requires a fully integrated solution to manage that new program.
-Teams often are designed around the solutions that their organization employs to enable them, and making the shift to integrated risk management requires leaving the modular governance, risk and compliance solutions in the past and trading it in for integrated risk management solutions.
-Not only does this change improve the productivity of the cybersecurity program, but it also enables better and fast risk mitigation by taking a holistic view of the enterprise risk profile, while also enabling enhanced reporting to the Board and CEO - allowing them to roll cyber risk into the general enterprise risk management program.
+Teams often are designed around the solutions their organization employs.
+Making the shift to integrated risk management requires leaving modular GRC solutions in the past.
+This transition improves the productivity of the cybersecurity program and enables enhanced risk analysis and mitigation by taking a holistic view of the enterprise risk profile.
+IRM also enables enhanced reporting to the Board and CEO - allowing them to roll cyber risk into the general company risk management program.

 Taking Action With Integrated Risk Management

-The journey to implementing integrated risk management practices and processes is a journey to be sure.
-However, in one way or another, all organizations will be faced with embracing some level of integrated risk management in the digital age.
-The silos and modules of the governance, risk and compliance era are rapidly coming to an end.
+The journey to implementing integrated risk management practices and processes is a long campaign for sure.
+However, in one way or another, all organizations will be faced with embracing some level of IRM in the digital age.
+The silos and modules of the GRC era are rapidly coming to an end.
 Where once IT organizations could manage the trickle of new technologies, the current onslaught of new tools and platforms has irrevocably changed that for almost all businesses.
-As a result, information security teams must adapt and embrace new methodologies and frameworks to support this paradigm and enable their entire organization to aid in the improvement of cyber posture.
+As a result, information security teams must adapt and embrace new methodologies and frameworks to support this paradigm and enable their entire organization to improve cyber posture.